 The term high-functioning alcoholic refers to a pattern of alcohol abuse that has little interference with social, professional, or personal obligations.
+It is not a medical diagnosis, but a label commonly used.
 For this reason, it is often difficult for functional alcoholics to label their drinking patterns or come to terms with their habits.

 According to a study done by the National Institutes of Health (NIH), young adults make up a majority of alcoholics in the United States at just above 50 percent.

 The same study shows that functional alcoholics make up nearly 20 percent of alcoholics in the United States.
 These people are generally middle-aged and can maintain stable careers, families, and social lives.
 Although often reluctant to seek help, functional alcoholics are still at risk of developing alcohol-related health problems.
 Now that you have a better understanding of what a functioning alcoholic actually is, let’s go over some of the common high functioning alcoholic signs and symptoms that can lead to these health problems.

 There are some characteristics that make high-functioning alcoholism noticeable, but sometimes they are hard to spot.
 Let’s take a look at some things that stand out.

 Some of the signs of a functioning alcoholic include: